 NASA EPSCOR FACULTY RESEARCH GRANTS

-Applications will reopen soon!
+Applications will reopen in Spring 2023!

-- Proposals must be of a nationally competitive nature.
+- Proposals must be of a nationally competitive nature

-- Research projects MUST have a computing and technology research focus or application.
+- Research projects MUST have a computing and technology research focus or application

 - Funding may be used for: